-In comparison to the dietary models, lineage tracing studies incorporating liver injury induced by transgenic approach seems to result in a more robust contribution of hepatocytes from non-hepatocyte sources[42,43].
-Transgenic approach to induce hepatocyte senescence through the deletion of Mdm2, a negative regulator of p53 has been developed to simulate human chronic liver disease.
-In this system, the inducible Ah-Cre is controlled by the Cyp1a promoter, hepatocytes can be targeted by the administration of B-Naphthoflavone to trigger a senescence phenotype, hence causing a robust DR and the regeneration of the liver parenchyma contributed by a non-hepatocyte source[42,44].
-Besides inducing cellular senescence, hepatocyte proliferation can also be disrupted by the deletion of ItgB1 gene expression[45].
-Hepatocytes that have defective ItgB1 have impaired proliferation due to the disruption in HGF signalling[45].
-Overexpression of p21, a cyclin-dependent kinase inhibitor has also been used to impair hepatocyte proliferation through the delivery of AAV8 vector packaged with the p21 codon[43].
-When combining the inhibition of hepatocyte proliferation (Itgb1 knockout or AAV8-p21 delivery) with dietary induced chronic liver injury, biliary cells can commit to both biliary and hepatocyte fate[43].
-Although the contribution of cholangiocytes into hepatocytes does not lead to full repopulation, it is still a significant contribution (25%) compared to the previous models.
-Furthermore, suppression of the Wnt/B-catenin pathway in hepatocytes have shown to promote differentiation of cholangiocytes into hepatocytes[46].
+In comparison to dietary models, lineage-tracing studies involving liver injury induced by transgenic approaches appears to result in a more robust contribution of hepatocytes from non-hepatocyte sources[42,43].
+Transgenic approaches to induce hepatocyte senescence through the deletion of Mdm2, a negative regulator of p53, has been developed to simulate human chronic liver disease.
+In this system, where the inducible Ah-Cre is controlled by the Cyp1a promoter, hepatocytes can be targeted by the administration of B-Naphthoflavone to trigger a senescence phenotype, hence causing a robust DR and the regeneration of the liver parenchyma contributed by a non-hepatocyte source[42,44].
+Besides inducing cellular senescence, hepatocyte proliferation can also be disrupted by the deletion of the ItgB1 gene[45].
+Hepatocytes that have defective ItgB1 have impaired proliferation due to disrupted HGF signalling[45].
+Overexpression of p21, a cyclin-dependent kinase inhibitor, has also been used to impair hepatocyte proliferation through the delivery of AAV8 vector packaged with the p21 codon[43].
+When combining the inhibition of hepatocyte proliferation (Itgb1 knockout or AAV8-p21 delivery) with dietary-induced chronic liver injury, biliary cells can commit to both biliary and hepatocyte fates[43].
+Although the contribution of cholangiocytes into hepatocytes does not lead to full repopulation, it is still a significant contribution (25%) compared with previous models.
+Furthermore, suppression of the Wnt/β-catenin pathway in hepatocytes promotes the differentiation of cholangiocytes into hepatocytes[46].
 However, it remains unclear whether full repopulation of the liver from cholangiocytes can be achieved.
-Although the loss of ItgB1, the Wnt pathway or p21 overexpression in all hepatocytes do not completely resemble the mechanisms of human liver disease, nevertheless, the impairment of the regenerative capacity of hepatocytes seems to promote differentiation of cholangiocytes as a proof of principle to demonstrate the regenerative capacity of cholangiocytes.
+The loss of ItgB1, the Wnt pathway or p21 overexpression in all hepatocytes do not completely resemble the mechanisms of human liver disease.
+Nevertheless, the impairment of hepatocyte regenerative capacity promotes the differentiation of cholangiocytes as a proof-of-principle to demonstrate the regenerative capacity of cholangiocytes.
 Despite this, the complex regulatory process that triggers cholangiocytes to differentiate into hepatocytes remains to be identified.
-It is recently reported that Histone deacetylase 1 (HDAC1) regulates the fate commitment of cholangiocytes to the biliary epithelium and hepatocytes through controlling Sox9 expression in zebrafish and mouse.
+It was recently reported that Histone deacetylase 1 (HDAC1) regulates the commitment of cholangiocytes to biliary epithelial and hepatocyte fates through controlling Sox9 expression in zebrafish and mouse.
 This reveals extra molecular pathways that work in conjunction with the previously identified Wnt and Notch pathways in regulating liver regeneration[14,47].
 Nevertheless, it remains to be tested whether promoting endogenous regeneration through the activation and differentiation of biliary cells to repopulate the liver parenchyma is plausible.